-Students who fail a dual credit college course may be subject to dual credit probation.
-Dual credit probation is a period of time when a student will not be permitted to enroll in a dual credit course due to his or her academic performance.
-Students need to know that their college grades will follow them for the rest of their lives, so it is important to earn passing college grades to keep a strong grade point average and graduate on time from college and high school.
-Students may request an appeal to academic probation of dual enrollment, which will require an administrator and parent conference.
-The decision made by either the campus principal or director of postsecondary readiness will stand in the best interest of the student's academic record.
+Students who show a pattern of failing and/or dropping dual credit college courses may be subject to dual credit academic probation.
+The decision to place dual credit students on academic probation may be determined by Ennis High School staff, Navarro College staff, or jointly by both of the entities.
+Dual credit academic probation is a period of time when a student will not be permitted to enroll in a dual credit course due to his or her academic performance.
+Students on academic probation may be allowed to retake dual credit courses they failed, as determined by the organization assigning the academic probation.
+Students need to know their college grades will follow them for the rest of their lives, so it is important to earn passing college grades to keep a strong grade point average and graduate on time from college and high school.
+Students may request an appeal to the academic probation by writing to the organization who originally assigned the probation, within 10 days of receiving the first notice of the probation.
+The final decision made by either the Ennis ISD staff or the Navarro College staff will stand in the best interest of the student's academic record.

-Course Syllabus
+Dual Credit Course Syllabus